crpietschmann/portfolio/_imports/_posts/2010-11-30-bing-maps-ajax-7-simple-pushpin-animation-via-extension-to-microsoftmaps.markdown

 <h3>Conclusion</h3>

-<p>This is a really simple Pushpin animation extension that does its job very nicely.
-However, this is just the beginning of what a more feature full extension would provide.</p>
+This is a really simple Pushpin animation extension that does its job very nicely.
+However, this is just the beginning of what a more feature full extension would provide.